 The Missing Link in Creating a 7-Figure Facility from Scratch with Alwyn Cosgrove

 I have been in the fitness industry since 1994.
-I have been reading and listening to Alwyn Cosgrove for years but have yet to see him live.
+I’ve been following Alwyn Cosgrove’s work for a long time, but I have not yet had the pleasure of seeing him perform live.
 I finally did, and it was well worth it from a content and entertainment point of view.

 Some of the highlights from Alwyn: